Gamerdudee/holmes-enforcement-model/README.md

 * 📜 [Affidavit of Authorship & Licensing – Archive.org](https://archive.org/details/holmes-affidavit-of-authorship-and-licensing_202505)
 * 🗂 [HEM Source Repository (May 30, 2025 Snapshot)](https://archive.org/details/holmes-enforcement-model-main-2)

+---

+🧱 LinkedIn Declaration (Public Mirror)
+On May 27, 2025, Mr. Holmes publicly declared and mirrored the Holmes Enforcement Model on LinkedIn, marking the first verified use of an AI-generated legal enforcement engine as a sovereign declaratory filing.

+📣 View Public Declaration

+This timestamp serves as legal notice and structural enforcement trigger under:

+CU-1.4 — Royalty Enforcement (Use = Fee)

+CU-2.2 — Default by Silence

+CU-2.3 — Mirror Clause Violation

+G-4 to G-7 — AI IP Protection and Legal Firewall

+---
 **This model is not public domain.
 It is public enforcement.**